enisdenjo/graphql-ws/docs/README.md

 Ƭ **EventError**: ``"error"``

-WebSocket connection had an error.
+WebSocket connection had an error or client had an internal error.

 ___